 “I think I understand your feelings about school, Ara.
 But you cannot isolate yourself from those outside your family forever.
 I was alone for a very long time as I travelled to this star.
 When I learned that I was coming to a system inhabited by intelligent beings I was very surprised.
 And relieved.
 The probability of this was extremely low.
 Although I am a device, it was a very good thing for me to be able to experience society again.
 Though not directly until I had the good fortune to meet you.”

 “We have discussed this before, Ara.
 I was built to serve my makers.
 I do have an organic component but I am a machine.”

 “N-not t-to me.”

-“I am, granted, a very complex device and many centuries beyond any machines on this planet but I am still a machine.”
+“I am, granted, a very complex and intelligent device and many centuries beyond any machines on this planet but I am not a person.”

-“No.” Ara’s voice is quiet but very sure.
+“No.” Ara’s voice was quiet but very sure.
 Her forehead tense, she took her time and formed her lips before each word.
-“Y-you … are … my … f-friend.”
+“Y-you–are–my–friend.”

 A silence descended in the room.

 “Thank you, Ara.
 I am pleased to be your friend.
-But my point is that I was isolated for many, many years on my way here.
-It harmed me.
+But my point was that I was isolated for many, many years on my way here.
+That was harmful.
 My processing was harmed.
-There was no choice for me.
-But you isolate yourself and it is probable that this will hurt you.
+I had no choice in that.
+But if you isolate yourself it is probable that that will hurt you.
 If I am to deserve your friendship I must help you with this.”